MicrosoftDocs/architecture-center/docs/example-scenario/ai/multiline-model-deployment-content.md

 When you deploy machine learning models to multiple lines—that is, to multiple data sources—you can't assume that one line's model works for all other lines.
 Each line has its own distribution and needs a model that works best for that distribution.
 This article is intended to make it easier for you to deploy models for multiple lines.

-Some organizations push edge device data to blob storage to validate the results of a machine learning model.
+The organization whose architecture is described in this article pushes edge device data to blob storage to validate the results of a machine learning model.
 These results are used to train future generations of machine learning models, but the distribution of data that comes in from each line is different.
 A process is needed to differentiate between each line's data and each line's model.
-By using this differentiation, companies can train models and verify that each line's model performs the best for its distribution as time passes.
+By using this differentiation, the organization can train models and verify that each line's model performs the best for its distribution as time passes.

 This article's solution resolves this problem by running a multiple-step process to train and compare the newly trained model with the existing best model.
 This process is wrapped in a continuous deployment (CD) pipeline.